2008 June Hong Kong rainstorm: Precipitation

 An active trough had been affecting the South China coast since May 29, 2008.
 Around dawn on June 7, rainfall arrived in Hong Kong.
 The rainfall focused on Lantau Island, Kowloon and Hong Kong Island.Precipitation peaked between 08:00 and 09:00 with the Hong Kong Observatory headquarters recording 145.5mm of precipitation, an all-time high.
 At Tung Chung, the total precipitation for the day surpassed 400mm and the Former Chief Executive, Donald Tsang, described it as a "once in a century" event.
 The Civil Engineering and Development Department of Hong Kong estimated it as a "once in 1100 years" occurrence.

 Rainstorm Signals

 An Amber rainstorm signal was issued at 05:15, and it escalated to Red at 05:55.
 112mm, 101mm, and 86mm of rain were recorded at the Eastern, Southern, and Sai Kung Districts respectively.
 The Hong Kong Observatory eventually issued a Black rainstorm signal at 06:40 and it was sustained for 4 hours and 20 minutes.
 Red replaced Black at 11:00 and was then replaced by Amber at 11:30.
 All signals were cancelled at 13:30.

 A Landslide Warning was maintained from 01:00 June 7th till 12:00 June 8th.

-New Territories (Excluding Lantau Island)
+New Territories

 A retaining wall at Old Coffee Bay, Castle Peak Road, Tuen Mun fell and collapsed on a store, killing two shoppers who were cousins on a visit from mainland China.
 Despite the best efforts of firefighters and nearby residents, their bodies were not unearthed until 18:30.
+The North Lantau Highway experienced severe flooding.
+Major landslip occurred in Tung Chung, blocking all lanes of the highway.
+Ground commute between Tung Chung, airport and downtown was completely halted, except for train service.